Monmouthshire Beacon

 The Monmouthshire Beacon is a weekly tabloid newspaper covering the areas of Monmouthshire, south Herefordshire and western Gloucestershire.
 It has been in continuous publication since 1837.
-Since 1980 the newspaper has been part of the Tindle Newspaper Group of local newspapers owned by Farnham Castle Newspapers and chaired by Sir Ray Tindle (1926–2022).
+In 1980 the newspaper was acquired by the Tindle Newspaper Group of local newspapers owned by Farnham Castle Newspapers and chaired by Sir Ray Tindle (1926–2022).
+In March 2026, the Beacon, along with all of the other local newspapers owned by Tindle, were sold to a consortium, a joint venture by the Iliffe Media Group and the Fowler family.

 The newspaper's editorial office is at Cornwall House, Monnow Street, Monmouth.
 The Beacon is published every Wednesday.
 Its sister paper, the Ross Gazette, covers nearby south Herefordshire.

 History

 The first issue was published on 14 October 1837, priced at 4½d (1.9p).
 It was printed by Thomas Farror at Castle Hill, Monmouth, and published by him at Agincourt Square.
 The first editor was Richard Ramsey Dinnis (assisted by the Rev. George Roberts).
 This paper had to compete with the Monmouthshire Merlin which had started publication eight years earlier.
 The Merlin had been started by Charles Hough in 1829, but it had bankrupted him by 1831 and it was his co-owner Reginald James Blewitt who eventually built the Merlin to have the largest newspaper circulation in Wales by 1854.
 The Beacon's attacks on R.J.Blewiit were so strong that the Merthyr paper disagreed with the Beacon despite their shared politics.
 The Beacon was backed by the Ironmaster Sir Joseph Bailey Bt. and local conservatives.
 It was said that the Beacons circulation was only just over 500 and was thought to run at a loss, with copies being given away.